Last weekend (March 7-9) we had a mini spring

 The beach was the most beautiful beach I had ever seen!
 The sand was

 pure white and packed down so it wasn’t hard to walk through at all!
+And unlike beaches on the east coast in

 the US, I didn’t step on one sharp rock or seashell.
+The water was also so blue and warm!
+I actually wished the water was a bit

+cooler as it was so hot and humid outside!
 We pretty much soaked up the sun all day as different

 Kenyans came up to talk to us.